hjw1112/dropdrone/JOURNAL.md

 I restarted 3d modeling AGAIN because i wanted the payload system be removable and modular since flight time can be extended if payload system is removable.
 I'm planning to use fpv battery strap to hold 3d printed payload system onto the frame.

 Currently, I made hole for wire and mount for servo motor.
-I'm planning to add strap hole on the left and right side and hinge system that will attached to servo.
+I'm planning to add strap hole on the left and right side.

 ### Current CAD